Baroque Parks and Gardens in Vienna

 Tip: If you prefer not to explore the 160-hectare World Heritage site at Schönbrunn on foot, then the best way to see the area is to board the diesel-powered panoramic railway.
 A full tour of the palace park passes nine stops and takes about fifty minutes at a speed of around 10 km/h.
 The Palm House and Gloriette are just two of the sights to see.
-The two trains run daily between 10:00 am and 6:00 pm and stop at the Gloriette and Schönbrunn Palace on the hour and half hour respectively.
+The two trains run from mid-March to the end of October, daily between 10.00 am and 6.00 pm, and stop at the Gloriette and Schönbrunn Palace on the hour and half hour.

-Belvedere Palace Garden, Alpine Garden and Botanical Garden
+Belvedere Palace Park, Alpine Gardens and Botanical Garden

-Prince Eugen von Savoyen had this Baroque garden laid out around 1700.
-Today, it is amongst the most important in Europe (open all year, free admission).
-From March to August, you can experiences the blossoms of 4,000 species of alpine plants at the Upper Belvedere, the oldest alpine garden in the world, created 200 years ago by Archduke Johann.
-In the nearby Botanical Garden - created by Maria Theresia in 1754 - you will find indigenous and exotic plants.
-12,000 species of plants from six continents are cultivated and presented here on an area of ten hectares for the purpose of scientific research and species protection as well as for recreation.
-The garden is also an urban habitat for domestic species of animals (e.g. 130 species of bee) and constitutes a green oasis in the heart of Vienna, with its old stock of trees and its meadows.
-Admission to the Botanical Garden and tours of the garden are free!
+Prince Eugene of Savoy had this Baroque garden, which is presently one of the most important of its kind in Europe (open all year, free admission), laid out around the year 1700.
+From the beginning of March to the end of August, you can experience the blossoms of 4,000 alpine plant species - in one of the oldest alpine gardens in the world, established 200 years ago in the Upper Belvedere by Archduke John of Austria.
+In the nearby Botanical Garden - established by Maria Theresa in 1754 - you’ll find indigenous and exotic plants.
+11,000 plant species from six continents are cultivated and presented here on ten hectares for scientific research, species protection and recreational purposes.
+The garden is also an inner-city habitat for indigenous species (e.g. 130 types of bee) and a green oasis in the heart of Vienna, with its stock of old trees as well as meadows.
+Admission to the Botanical Garden is free!

 Did you know that the Park at Schönbrunn Palace and the Palace Gardens of Belverdere are designated World Heritage sites?